GenieCoderSrc/geo_lat_lon/README.md

 ## ⚠️ Notes

-* Always use `GeoLatLon` when saving or updating geo fields.
+* Always use `GeoFirePoint` when saving or updating geo fields.
 * Use `strictMode: true` when you want distance-accurate filtering.
 * This package requires Firestore indexing on the geohash field
 * Avoid radius smaller than 0.5 km for edge-case accuracy